8 Fixed Mindset and Growth Mindset Examples and How to Help Kids Improve

 Example: Kayla loves music and her parents suggest she start studying an instrument.

-Fixed mindset: “I avoid trying learning new skills because I don’t like the feeling of failure.
-I don’t want to try learning an instrument because I’m too afraid I won’t be good at it.”
+Fixed mindset: “I avoid learning new skills because I don’t like the feeling of failure.
+I don’t want to attempt to learn an instrument because I’m too afraid I won’t be good at it.”

 Growth mindset: “Learning an instrument sounds like a fun challenge.”